 By actively participating in composting and recycling, you are unlikely to need a second garbage bin.
 The majority of household waste is compostable or recyclable.
-However, if a second bin is necessary, you can purchase one, and your tax bill will be adjusted accordingly.
+However, if a second bin proves to be necessary, it is possible that your tax bill may be increased.
+Contact us for more information.